heroku/terraform-provider-heroku/website/docs/r/build.html.markdown

 This resource waits until the [build](https://devcenter.heroku.com/articles/build-and-release-using-the-api) & release completes, either succeeds or fails.

 When build succeeds, Heroku creates a new app release.
 [Release phase](https://devcenter.heroku.com/articles/release-phase) will run, if declared for the app.
-Once release succeeds, the app's dynos will start or restart with the new release.
+Once release succeeds, the app's dynos will restart with the new release.
+A [`heroku_formation`](formation.html) resource is required to setup the dyno size, type, & scale.

 When build fails, the error will contain a URL to view the build log. `curl "https://the-long-log-url-in-the-error"`.